Pepita Castellví: Accidents and issues in service

 On 28 March 2015, the day after she entered official commercial service, Condor Liberation hit the quayside in Guernsey in strong winds.
 The collision caused damage to her hull which prevented further use of the vessel until repaired.
 She was taken out of service and was transferred to Poole where the damage was repaired.
 Passengers had to wait for Commodore Clipper to take them back to the UK, albeit to Portsmouth instead of Poole.

 A report on the collision was published on 27 May 2015 and concluded that the fendering on the berth was insufficient for high speed craft and ruled out any wrongdoing of the ship's crew.

 Condor Liberation has received numerous reports from passengers about the vessel's rolling characteristics.
 Notably an incident on 18 May 2015 prompted in excess of 50 reports of "Corkscrewing" in two metre seas on her evening sailing from Guernsey to Poole.
-This included a video filmed on board at the time of the incident clearly showing Condor Liberation listing heavily.
+This included a video filmed on board at the time of the incident clearly showing Condor Liberation rolling heavily.
 Condor later reiterated the safety of the vessel noting the important difference between safety (and stability) and ride comfort.

 Amid reports of ride problems and procedures for passenger embarkation (involving embarking via car decks for foot passengers), it was reported that the Maritime & Coastguard Agency (MCA) would launch an investigation into the vessel's suitability to operate in the waters of the English Channel.
 It was later claimed by Condor that the MCA would not be launching an investigation, and would instead "follow up this matter with the flag state and the owners, to address the concerns being raised".
 In the end, the MCA investigated the vessel.

 Condor remained mainly quiet on the issues surrounding Condor Liberation.
 The Guernsey External Transport Group requested a meeting with Condor to discuss the ongoing safety concerns and punctuality of the new vessel, which concluded with the Head of the Transport Group, Deputy Kevin Stewart, advising the public to "stop putting the boot in on Condor".
 Public outcry for this followed.

 Guernsey's harbourmaster, noted as a former Condor Ferries employee by the local media, suggested in a media interview that members of the public "retrain their stomachs" for the vessel's ride.
 He later confirmed that his remark was taken out of context, and was, in fact, referring to the difference in riding behaviour between the older catamaran HSCs to which the public were accustomed and those of the new trimaran vessel.

 Doug Bannister, Ports of Jersey chief executive, said they had been inundated with complaints about Condor, adding that they were currently reviewing parts of the operating agreement.
 He commented "What is important to make certain is that the travelling public in Jersey feel safe and it is a service that the Island wants".